Agroecology-Lab/Open-Weeding-Delta/README.md

 We aim to update the hardware and software as used in Nindamani.

 Open Weeding Delta,autonomously detects and segment the weeds from crop using [artificial intelligence](https://www.mdpi.com/2077-0472/11/3/222/htm).
 It's built on ROS2.
-Open Weeding Delta could be used in any early stage crops for autonomous weeding.
+Open Weeding Delta could be used in any early stage crops for autonomous weeding using mechanical or [laser actuators](https://neje.shop/products/40w-laser-module-laser-head-for-cnc-laser-cutter-engraver-woodworking-machine)

   ![](demo/Nindamani-gif_1.1.gif)